Archive for the ‘Free Wallpapers’ Category

 I used red-brown at one corner and yellow ochre at the other to make an earthy, warm wash, and then it sat around for a while while I wasn’t sure what to do with it.
 But when in doubt, I always turn to tentacles, and so I’ve added a third painting to the series.
 I rather like the effect of the lunar black tentacles on the powdery-matte Japanese watercolor background, with the warm glow coming through them.

-Tentacle Spiral 3, watercolor on paper, $250 with free shipping.
+Tentacle Spiral 3, watercolor on paper.

 Tentacle Spiral 3, detail, by Amy Crook